deeptho/linux_media/README.md

 # What is this?
 This repository is a clone of tbs/linux_media.
+It contains patches for the following drivers
+* stid135: ts6909x and tbs6903x cards
+* stv091x: tbs5927
+* tas2101 (incomplete): tbs5990, tbs6904
+* si2183 based cards (incomplete): tbs6504

-It contains patches for stid135 and stv091x based cards to support blindscan, to fix bugs and to make improvements.
+based cards to support
+blindscan, to fix bugs and to make improvements.

 User space tools for using blindscan can be found at